MinimalDevops/github-readme-stats/readme.md

 This fork includes **custom database integration** for displaying additional repository traffic statistics from your Supabase PostgreSQL database.

+**⚠️ Important**: This feature requires a **publicly accessible database** (like Supabase, Railway, or similar) that your application can connect to from the deployment environment.

 ## Features

 - **Total Views** - Shows total repository views from your database (sum of all repositories)